dl90/challenges/law-ethics/tort.md

   * punitive damages: to punish defendant
 * equitable remedy (injunction)
   * monetary damages are insufficient and irreparable damages will result unless injunction is granted
-  * Quantum Meruit: plaintiff is entitled to payment for services provided to and requested by the defendant (to their benefit) even in the absence of a contract.
+  * **Quantum Meruit**: plaintiff is entitled to payment for services provided to and requested by the defendant (to their benefit) even in the absence of a contract.

 ## defense

 * lack of jurisdiction
-* concent given
+* consent given
 * good samaritan provision under Communication Decency Act (CDA)
   * platform immunity to third-party content, provided theres moderation with good faith
 * sovereign immunity (government, agents of government)